abyssDS/sfmlWiki/Tutorial:-Building-SFML-for-Android-on-Windows.md

 adb shell am start -a android.intent.action.MAIN -n com.example.sfml/android.app.NativeActivity
 ```

+## Configuring your android project (NEW)
+### Change asset directory
+* Assets are bundled into the final APK.
+By default the Android project has it's own unique directory.
+* Edit "project.properties".
+..* Set relative assets directory: asset.dir=assets
+### Change project name
+* By default the package name is "com.example.sfml" (com.PUBLISHER.TITLE) and project name is "NativeActivity".
+* Edit "AndroidManifest.xml" & "build.xml".
+..* Replace any instances of "com.example.sfml", "NativeActivity".
+### Compiler entries
+* We need to provide the compiler with all libraries, include directories, source files and flags.
+* The operators ":=" are used for assignment, "+=" is sued to append subsequent values.
+* Insert any entries between "LOCAL_WHOLE_STATIC_LIBRARIES := sfml-main" and "include $(BUILD_SHARED_LIBRARY)".
+* Edit "jni\Android.mk".
+* Specify a library.
+..* Shared library (.so): LOCAL_SHARED_LIBRARIES := sfml-audio
+..* Static library (.a): LOCAL_WHOLE_STATIC_LIBRARIES := sfml-main
+* Specify an include directory.
+..* LOCAL_C_INCLUDES := ../../boost
+* Specify a source file.
+..* LOCAL_SRC_FILES := ../../main.cpp
+* Specify compiler flag.
+..* LOCAL_CFLAGS := -std=c++1y
+### How to validate whether your project compiled successfully?
+* Even a failed compile can result in an outputted ".apk" file.
+* Apart from reading the complete compilation output, browse to the Android "bin" directory and check whether the SFML included APK is > 1mb.

 ## Bonus - Pong for Android
 * I've tweaked the bundled Pong game to work slightly better on Android.
 * Replace the contents of "c:\projects\SFML\examples\android\jni\main.cpp" with the following: http://pastebin.com/wPuANqax